Risk Management Tools & Resources

 • Noncritical instruments/devices are those that contact only intact skin; they require low-level disinfection.

-• Keep policies, procedures, and manufacturer’s reprocessing instructions for reusable devices in reprocessing areas.
+• Keep policies, procedures, and manufacturers’ reprocessing instructions for reusable devices in reprocessing areas.

 • Provide thorough guidance for the appropriate use of personal protective equipment during reprocessing procedures.

-Strategies for Sterilizing Reusable Medical/Dental Instruments and Devices
+Strategies for Sterilizing Reusable Instruments and Devices

 • Ensure that the facility’s IPC policies require appropriate cleaning, decontamination, and sterilization of critical reusable instruments and devices.